sergiooncode/claims/README.md

     - Change management
       - Vet team needs to trust and adopt the tool; they may initially distrust recommendations.

+- Rationale for taking the approach
+  - The approach taken was a hybrid one where ML/LLM models are used for document understanding and its intermediate steps (line-invoice detection, condition classification, condition onset extraction, etc) and rule-based for applying all the dimensions of the policy (exclusions, waiting periods, max limits, etc) in the decision flow.
-> - The approach taken is a hybrid one in between a fully manual approach where only UI improvements are given to the vet team, and a fully ML/LLM-driven
+  - For the sake of the reasoning the extreme approaches were considered: 1) fully manual approach where only UI improvements are given to the vet team, and 2) a fully ML/LLM-driven
-> (100% relying on models to understand unstructured documents, and come up with a reimbursement decide) or fully rule-based (where pet parents have to fill out forms
-> so structured data is collected and decisions are made on data structured as taken from the source).
+(100% relying on models to understand unstructured documents, and come up with a reimbursement decide) or 3) fully rule-based (where pet parents have to fill out forms so structured data is collected and decisions are made on data structured as taken from the source), but discarded in the final solution.

 ## Planning
 Assuming: